 - The first step is sourcing all the raw materials required for clinker production.
 This includes limestone, iron ore, siltstone silica, siltstone alumina, bauxite and slags. - These raw materials are crushed, prehomogenised, and passed into the proportioning bins.
-The crushed materials are mixed and milled to produce a "raw meal". - 3.
-Hot exhaust gases from the kiln preheat raw meal before it enters the kiln.
-This preheating occurs in a 5-stage cyclone pre-heater, passing the meal through swirling hot gases and recovering thermal energy.
+The crushed materials are mixed and milled to produce a "raw meal". - Hot exhaust gases from the kiln preheat raw meal before it enters the kiln.
+This preheating occurs in a 5-stage cyclone pre-heater, passing the meal through swirling hot flue gases and recovering thermal energy. - 4.
+A combustion chamber at the bottom of the pre-heater is where the coal, natural gas and alternate fuels are added to carry out the calcination.

-Figure 2: Unit process of OPC 42.5N
+Figure 2: Unit process of SRPC / OWC-A

-- 4. A combustion chamber at the bottom of the pre-heater is where the coal, natural gas and alternate fuels are added to carry out the calcination. - 5.
-Pre-calcinated meal enters the kiln and is fired using coal and other alternate fuels.
+- 5. Pre-calcinated meal enters the kiln and is fired using coal and other alternate fuels.
 The raw meal converts into clinker due to the intense heat and change in chemical properties.
-The hot clinker is then cooled using large quantities of air. - 6.
-Clinker is combined with gypsum, slag, flyash, limestone and strength enhancers in the cement grinding unit.
-For OPC 42.5N, a proportion of the slag is dried in-house before mixing in the cement grinding unit.
+The hot clinker is cooled from the Klin using large quantities of air. - 6.
+Clinker is combined with gypsum and strength enhancer in the cement grinding unit to form both grades of cement.

-5 Environmental Performance Results
+Environmental Performance Results